The Swiss Boards for Agenda 2030 (SBA2030) is a program initiated by B Lab (Switzerland),

 External service providers, such as IT and infrastructure, maintenance, analytics and telecommunications service providers ;

 B Lab (Switzerland) partners or supporting online services for the Swiss Triple Impact project;

 Third parties and authorities / courts if such disclosure is necessary to undertake our contractual duties towards you or if necessary to comply with our legal obligations.

 5. Transfer outside of Switzerland

-You are hereby informed that within the framework of the SBA2030, B Lab (Switzerland) uses supporting partners and online services held by companies whose servers may not be located in Switzerland.
+You are hereby informed that B Lab (Switzerland) uses supporting partners and online services held by companies whose servers may not be located in Switzerland.
 In this context, you are hereby informed that certain jurisdictions do not have legislation providing an appropriate level of protection within the meaning of the DPA/GDPR.

 If your Personal Data and other collected data has to be shared with such companies and the conditions of the DPA and/or GDPR are not met, B Lab (Switzerland) shall request your consent through the review and acceptance of their own Privacy Policies.

 We retain your Personal Data as long as necessary to achieve the purposes mentioned above under section 3 or until you withdraw your consent, provided that we are not authorized to retain the Personal Data for another reason (e.g. any legitimate interest or legal obligation).

 8. Your rights